guidedhacking/GuidedHacking-Injector/README.md

 ### DLL Injector Credits

+Special thank you to [Kage](https://guidedhacking.com/members/kage.109622/) / [Multikill](https://github.com/multikill) for developing the Qt GUI of the GH Injector, it's a a huge improvement.

 First of all I want to credit Joachim Bauch whose Memory Module Library was a great source to learn from:
 https://github.com/fancycode/MemoryModule